You want to apply Citizenship for adults

 People living with a Swedish citizen

-If you are the spouse, registered partner or cohabiting partner of a Swedish citizen, you must have resided in Sweden for at least three years in order to become a Swedish citizen.
-You must have lived together for the past two years.
+If you are the spouse, registered partner or cohabiting partner of a Swedish citizen, you must have resided in Sweden for at least seven years in order to become a Swedish citizen.
+You must have lived together for the past five years.

-If you have previously been in Sweden under a false identity or if you have made it more difficult to implement an expulsion decision, for example by absconding, you cannot become a Swedish citizen after three years.
-In that case, you must meet the requirement for a five-year period of habitual residence.
+If you have previously been in Sweden under a false identity or if you have made it more difficult to implement an expulsion decision, for example by absconding, you cannot become a Swedish citizen after seven years.
+In that case, you must meet the requirement for a eight-year period of habitual residence.

 If you are stateless or have a refugee status declaration

-If you are stateless or have a refugee status declaration, you must have been a resident of Sweden for at least four years in order to be granted citizenship.
-A refugee status declaration is issued to anyone who has been granted a residence permit as a refugee pursuant to Chapter 4, Section 1 of the Aliens Act or equivalent paragraphs of the old Aliens Act.
+If you are stateless, you must have been a resident of Sweden for at least five years in order to be granted citizenship.
+If you have a refugge status declaration, you must have been resident in Sweden for at least seven years in order to be granted citizenship.
+A refugee status declaration is issued to anyone who has been granted a residence permit as a refugee pursuant to Chapter 4, Section 1 of the Aliens Act (2005:716) or equivalent paragraphs of the old Aliens Act.
 It is not enough for you to have been selected as part of Sweden’s refugee quota.

 How is your period of habitual residence calculated?